Animal Farm: Publishing

 When Animal Farm was eventually first published in England in August 1945 (Fredric Warburg of Secker & Warburg had agreed to take it on in July 1944, but paper shortages and ongoing reluctance to offend the wartime ally meant it was not published until then) the views towards the Russians were beginning to change, with Orwell's son Richard Blair writing in The Guardian, "relations with Russia were by then rapidly cooling and, as my father said, people were "fed up with all [this] Russian nonsense".

-In October 1945, Orwell wrote to Frederic Warburg expressing interest in pursuing the possibility that the political cartoonist David Low might illustrate Animal Farm.
+In October 1945, Orwell wrote to Fredric Warburg expressing interest in pursuing the possibility that the political cartoonist David Low might illustrate Animal Farm.
 Low had written a letter saying that he had had "a good time with Animal Farm – an excellent bit of satire – it would illustrate perfectly".
 Nothing came of this, and a trial issue produced by Secker & Warburg in 1956 illustrated by John Driver was abandoned.
 The Folio Society published an edition in 1984 illustrated by Quentin Blake and an edition illustrated by the cartoonist Ralph Steadman was published by Secker & Warburg in 1995 to celebrate the fiftieth anniversary of the first edition of Animal Farm.

 Despite its enormous commercial success in the UK, Animal Farm had a hard time finding a publisher in the US.
 Some of the rejections were straightforward, made on the grounds that the book was "too short for adequate marketing."
 Orwell was aware that, as in the UK, some American publishers had rejected Animal Farm on political grounds.
-Partisan Review editor Philip Rahv warned Orwell in January 1946 that a lot of left-wing opinion in the US was "almost solidly Stalinist."
-Historian and polemicist Peter Viereck said that Orwell's book suffered because of "the brilliantly successful infiltration of Stalinoid sympathizers in the book world."
-Historian Arthur Schlesinger Jr. recalls returning from wartime service in Europe with copies of the book, and he attempted to interest his American publisher, but the firm turned it down because, according to Schlesinger, the editor-in-chief was "a defender of Stalinism."
+In January 1946, Partisan Review editor Philip Rahv warned Orwell that the majority of the American left-wing was "almost solidly Stalinist."
+Historian and polemicist Peter Viereck remarked that Animal Farms initial reception suffered due to "the brilliantly successful infiltration of Stalinoid sympathizers in the book world."
+Historian Arthur Schlesinger Jr. returned to America from wartime service in Europe with several Animal Farm copies and attempted to interest his American publisher.
+He recalls the firm rejecting the book because, according to Schlesinger, the editor-in-chief was "a defender of Stalinism."

-The book was eventually published in the US by Harcourt, Brace after Frank Morley, an editor who had worked for Faber and Faber before the war, visited England in late 1945 to scout the book trade.
-He encountered customers at a Cambridge bookshop seeking to purchase the sold-out Animal Farm.
-He managed to get a copy, and he made a deal in January 1946 to publish the book in the US.
+The book was eventually published in the US by Harcourt, Brace after Frank Morley, an editor who previously worked at Faber and Faber, encountered customers at a bookshop in Cambridge, England in late 1945 seeking to purchase the sold-out Animal Farm.
+After procuring a copy, he made a deal in January 1946 to publish the book in the US.